 Figure 6.
 Map of mean windage, calculated using Equation (1) in a multi-windage model solution, shown in Fig. 5.
 The black contour denotes the 0.8% windage isoline.

 Results obtained from this numerical experiment show that debris may wash up in various regions.
 In the eastern Indian Ocean, some locations in the coast of Australia are particularly good candidates, especially north and south of Perth and the Gascoyne coast.
 On the western side of the Indian Ocean, Madagascar is a recognizable option, as well as some of the islands along the pathway, such as Reunion and Rodrigues islands.
 Longer simulations would expand the list of coastal areas in countries where debris could have potentially washed on ground to include those in the east coast of the African continent.
 These results are confirmed by the analysis of the historical dataset from the Global Drifter Program (Figure 7).
 The distribution of the landings by country is shown in Table1.
 All of them correspond to direct and indirect trajectories of drifters passing through the search area.
+The criterion to decide if a drifter runs aground is the distance to shore when the last transmission from the drifter was received.
+If it is within 50km from the shore, it is considered a landing.
 Australia shows a large number of indirect hits (mostly in the south) as a result of iterations between the direct trajectories and drifters entering the Great Australian Bight.
 Madagascar, Mozambique and Somalia are countries with also high probability values of having been reached by debris.

 Figure 7.
-Trajectories of surface drifters from the historical dataset.
+Trajectories of undrogued surface drifters from the historical dataset.
 The blue trajectories correspond to drifters washing ashore (otherwise the gray color is used).
 The small red dots represent the locations of their latest transmission.
 The larger circles refer to drifters reaching land: in red, for the drifters that at some time travelled through the search area; in blue, the same but for indirect trajectories.
 The thicker trajectories represent those drifters arriving to Reunion Island.
 The one in green represents a trajectory that at some point passed through the search area.